 How to Be Fragrance-Free

 Being fragrance-free means arriving to the workshop with no fragrance on your body, hair or clothes.
 Some products that contain fragrance may not smell strongly to you.
-Check the label for ingredients such as “fragrance,” “natural fragrance,” (manufacturers can say that anything is “natural;” it doesn’t actually mean anything) or “parfum.”
+Check the label for ingredients such as “fragrance,” “natural fragrance,” or “parfum.”
 Keep in mind:

 - Laundry products are especially problematic because the fragrance chemicals are designed to stick to fabric for weeks or more.
 Even some “fragrance free” drier sheets contain harmful chemicals that affect people in the same ways as fragrances!
 Wool felt drier balls are a safer substitute.

 - Some natural fragrances are less harmful than manufactured fragrances, but can still cause illness for some people and should be used sparingly or not at all.

 For a short, one-time event, you can be relatively fragrance free without purchasing new products: